joannafernandez/cut-run_for_soutoglou_laboratory/SETUP.md

 This README includes the required software, installation steps, and pipeline commands used for Cut&RUN NGS library analysis in the Soutoglou Laboratory.

+Please note this .md describes configuration for _a personal linux_, and would not be supported by HPC

 ---

 ## 📚 Documentation